endlos99/xdt99/doc/MANUAL.md

 The `xhm99` _HFE image manager_ is an extension to the `xdm99` disk manager that is both a conversion tool and a manager for HFE images used by the HxC floppy emulators.

+As for `xas99`, warnings and errors are _colored_ by default, which may be controlled with the `--color` option.
+Frequently used options can be stored in the `xhm99`-specific environment variable `XHM99_CONFIG`.
+For details, refer to `xas99`.

 ### Converting Images